-Working from home and alternative office environments during the quarantine can open the door to cyber vulnerabilities like phishing attacks that leverage the fear and doubt of these uncertain times.
+Working from home and alternative office environments have become more common place due to the Covid-19 pandemic.
+Many of us have transitioned back to hybrid work environments, and some of us are still working from home completely.
+Working from home can open the door to cyber vulnerabilities like phishing attacks that leverage the fear and doubt of these uncertain times.
 Knowing the cybersecurity basics, and putting them into practice, will help you protect your information and reduce the risk of a cyber-attack.

 When the coronavirus crisis hit, Nationwide acted swiftly to move almost 99% of its workforce to work from home (WFH) status.
 Nationwide takes all dimensions of protection seriously, as demonstrated by the extraordinary care taken to protect data and customer information while our associates work from home.
 We’d like to pass along some great information from our experts to help you do the same.

-Here are 4 tips from Nationwide’s Threat Intelligence Advisory team to help you protect yourself, your clients and your business.
+Here are 4 cyber security work from home tips from Nationwide’s Threat Intelligence Advisory team to help you protect yourself, your clients and your business.

 1. Practice good habits

 Unfortunately, we tend to let our guard down at home – and scammers are counting on it.
 The best defense is to continue to practice the same good security habits enforced on your office network – like being on alert for social engineering scams and phishing attacks, not writing down passwords, leaving sensitive information lying around or leaving devices unlocked.